sc0ttj/tea/README.md

 group("First group of tests", () => {
   test("some message", () => {
-    assert.eq("one should equal one", 1, 1)
+    assert.strictEquals("one should equal one", 1, 1)
   })
   test("some message", () => {
-    assert.eq("one should equal one", 1, 1)
+    assert.strictEquals("one should equal one", 1, 1)
   })
 })
 ```